Importance of Personal Development: Find a Mentor

 Finding Your Mentor

 Remember, mentoring is not all about you.
 Actively seek out a mentor so that you may grow and develop.
-We have a few tips on how to find your perfect mentor:
+We have a few tips on how to find a mentor:

 - Find someone you want to be like: This isn’t limited to emulating someone who has the job you want.
-It’s important to search for someone who has similar characteristics as you.
+It’s important to search for someone who has similar characteristics as you when trying to find a mentor.

 - Make the ask: It can be in an informal setting.
 Invite this person out for coffee or lunch so you can get to know them better.
 Come prepared with questions and let the conversation flow.